 Because of the delay in performing the new play, which may have contributed to the misstated month, O'Neill cast Robeson in a revival of his "The Emperor Jones".
 Without the support of the playwright and his wife.
 Paul might not have performed what is almost a 90 minute soliloquy.

 In fact it was his wife's ambition that pushed the new actor to greater heights.
 After these two roles Essie quit her job and became her husband's full time manager.
 While, at this time, he was very indifferent to the acting profession.
 She saw his future.

 It was Essie who got her husband the lead in his first motion picture "Body and Soul".
 This "Race" film was written, directed and distributed by Oscar Micheaux.
 Although his company was short lived.
 Micheaux is considered the first African-American feature film maker.

 Robeson had dual roles as twin brothers.
 One good and one bad.
 The bad brother has escaped from prison and takes on the persona of the "Reverend Isaiah T. Jenkins" in the predominantly African-American community of Tatesville, Georgia.
 His brother is named "Sylvester".

 The fake reverend falls in love with a member of his congregation, "Isabelle", portrayed by Julia Theresa Russell, who is in love with his brother "Sylvester".

-Above "Isabelle" and the fake reverend and below she is with "Sylvester"/
+Above "Isabelle" and the fake reverend.

 The fake reverend steals "Sister Martha Jane's" money and convinces "Isabelle" to take the blame.
 After which she rethinks her sin and flees to Atlanta.
 "Isabelle's" mother arrives and her daughter reveals something else she was hiding.
 The reverend raped her and after her confession dies.
 "Sister Martha Jane" confronts "Reverend Jenkins" in front of his congregation.
 He flees into the surrounding woods and kills a man who was pursuing him.